 Yes.
 The Honors Program at Drury University empowers students to work individually with faculty and transform a regular class into an honors class.
 We call this the “Honors Contract Option.”
 Students interested in creating an honors class should plan on talking with the faculty member prior to enrolling in the regular class.
 The honors student and the faculty member will create a plan for enriching the course.
 Typically, these plans involve student research, problem-based learning, or service learning.

 While the Honors Program does not regularly offer study abroad trips, we will on occasionally sponsor one.
 The Honors Program also encourages students to complete “hands on” study abroad experiences that focus on student research, service learning, and problem-based learning.
 The Honors Director has worked with the Director of Study Abroad to identify exciting study abroad opportunities for interested students.

 Yes.
 Freshmen have the option of applying for a Living and Learning Community (LLC) for honors students.
-Starting in Fall 2017, we have an Honors House where three upper-classman can live.
+Since Fall 2017, we have an Honors House where three upper-classman can live.
 Honors students are also encouraged to live in the Summit Park Leadership Community during the sophomore, junior, or senior years.
 Those students can earn credit toward their honors degree for this experience.
 Honors students are not required to live with other honors students or in an honors dormitory.

 No. The Honors Program is a flourishing community.
 The Honor Student Association is active in planning events.
 We have regular dinners with Drury faculty, take a trip in the Fall, attend cultural events together, and have a spring banquet in which he honor graduating seniors.
 Honors students work, study, and play together.